ow2-proactive/proactive-jupyter-kernel/README.md

 * connect: connects to an ActiveEon server
   - OPTION: connection using a configuration file
 * task: creates a task
+* pre_script: sets the pre-script of a task
+* post_script: sets the post-script of a task
 * selection_script: sets the selection script of a task
 * fork_env: sets the fork environment script
 * job: creates/renames the job